How to Negotiate an Auto Insurance Settlement

 - Find out what your insurance claim is worth.

-- Learn when it’s time to seek legal advice.
+- Learn when it’s time to seek legal advice and then hire a lawyer.

 How Does the Settlement and Negotiation Process Work?